Rohanchaudhari98/Tavily-LangGraph/README.md

 - Ensure company name is recognizable (use full company name)
 - Check backend logs for discovery agent errors
 - If discovery fails, try manual competitor entry as fallback
-- Discovery uses GPT-4o which may have rate limits
+- Discovery uses GPT-4o-mini which may have rate limits

-## 🤝 Contributing

-Contributions are welcome!
-Please:
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

 ## 🙏 Acknowledgments